 In the event of a potential gas leak:

-Although there may be no problem in your house, you should be alert to the causes and symptoms of carbon monoxide poisoning.
+Regardless of the source, be alert to the symptoms of carbon monoxide poisoning.

 A buildup of carbon monoxide (CO) from incomplete combustion of fuels, such as natural gas, and inadequate ventilation can cause carbon monoxide poisoning.
 Signs of buildup of this colorless, odorless gas include: